 If you are the winning bidder, you will be notified a few business days after the auction is completed by receiving an invoice in the mail or by email.
 If you want to know the outcome prior to that, please wait until the first business day after the full auction is completed, and call our office.
 We will be able to assist you then.

-Julia’s auctions are broadcast on two internet auction platforms: Proxibid and Invaluable.
+Julia’s auctions are broadcast on two internet auction platforms: Proxibid (Firearms Auctions only) and Invaluable (all auctions).
 Each of these auction platforms charges an additional fee for all purchases made over their platform.
-Go to your favorite auction site (or use the link to Proxibid provided in our online catalog), complete their registration process and follow their instructions on how to bid using their service.
+Go to your favorite auction site, complete their registration process and follow their instructions on how to bid using their service.

 If you are at the auction, all of your winning bids will be added together along with the appropriate Buyer’s Premium and Sales Tax.
-You will pay for your purchases at our Registration desk.
+You can pay for your purchases at our Registration desk.
 The acceptable forms of payment are addressed in the Conditions of Sale.
-After you have paid for your items, our Operations department will assist you in gathering your winning items.
-We have some packaging materials available for you to use.
+After you have paid for your items, our Operations department will assist you in gathering your purchases.
+We have packaging materials available for you to use.

 If you are an Absentee Bidder, you will receive an invoice and a shipping instruction form.
+If you have provided your email address, you will be emailed both an invoice and a shipping form within 48 hours if the last day of the auction.
+All Winning bidders will be mailed their invoice and shipping form two business dats after the auction.
+Payment in full and completed pickup or shipping instructions are required to be completed 15 days after the auction.
 The invoice will reflect all of the items you purchased, plus the Buyer’s Premium.
 Depending on where the items are being shipped, you may be assessed sales tax.
 As mentioned earlier, if you purchased using an online auction platform, there will be additional fees for that service.

-The domestic shipping instruction form contains selections for how to ship the items, where to ship the item, the fees for shipping, and all of the information pertaining to the shipping process.
+The domestic shipping instruction form and international shipping instruction form contains selections for how to ship the items, where to ship the item, the fees for shipping, and information pertaining to the shipping process.
 The shipping form must be returned to us at the time of payment in order for us to ensure your items get to you as soon as possible.